salvisare/PersonaMatic/README.md

-# PersonaMatic: User Persona generator with Flask, OpenAI and Bootstrap integration
+# PersonaMatic: User Persona generator

+PersonaMatic is an AI-powered tool that automates user persona generation based on user interview content.
+Save time and enhance UX research with detailed and structured personas.

 A Flask-based web application integrating the OpenAI API for content processing and a responsive front-end powered by Bootstrap.
 This project serves as a starter template for building AI-powered web apps with a clean and responsive UI.